ac-datamatics/backend/datamatics-post-call/README.md

 # Datamatics Post Call
-This Lambda function is called by a REST API on the frontend after the screen recording has been uploaded.
+This Lambda function is triggered after the audio video files have been merged.
 ![diagram](https://user-images.githubusercontent.com/5952839/170443255-be451e9e-f487-4905-adbd-ecdc90e087cb.svg)

 The function receives: